If Jesus told me that I’d build the best physique of my life eating only two meals per day, I wouldn’t have believed him.

 If you want to look better (naked) and you’re browsing the Internets for info on how to lose fat and build muscle, you’re bound to stumble upon intermittent fasting (IF).

 I started intermittent fasting in 2011.
-I’m in control of my body composition more now than ever before.
+And I’ve since been in control of my body composition more than ever before.

 Intermittent fasting has giveth.
 I’m no longer a little bitch when it comes to hunger.